 We know similar advancements are also coming for the insurance industry.
 So how can humans and technology best work together to improve the sector?

-Human + computer = better than human or computer alone
+Humans + computers = better than a human or computer alone

 Humans have levels of emotional intelligence - that is, empathy and emotional understanding - which computers will almost certainly never reach (unless you believe science fiction).
 By contrast, machines are capable of making vast calculations and analysing large data sets extremely quickly, and can perform complex tasks with minimal intervention.